enatsek/Debian-Ubuntu/kvm1.md

 sudo virsh pool-create-as srv-kvm dir --target /srv/kvm
 ```

-At this point, you may want to copy some installation ISOs to the server's `/srv/isos` directory.
+At this point, you may want to copy some OS installation ISOs to the server's `/srv/isos` directory.

 <br>